 Russia Launches 'Massive' Attack on Kyiv on Easter Sunday, Killing Fifteen

-Russian forces have launched what Ukrainian officials are describing as a "massive" missile and drone attack on the capital Kyiv on Easter Sunday, resulting in at least fifteen fatalities and significant damage to the city, even as Ukraine signalled its readiness to observe an Easter ceasefire.
+Russian forces launched what Ukrainian officials described as a "massive" missile and drone attack on the capital Kyiv on Easter Sunday, resulting in at least fifteen fatalities and significant damage to the city, even as Ukraine signalled its readiness to observe an Easter ceasefire — a gesture of peace met with continued bombardment.

 The daytime assault, which struck residential and civilian areas, marks another brutal chapter in the ongoing war and has drawn widespread international condemnation.
-The timing of the attack, coinciding with one of the most significant dates in the Christian calendar, has been described by Ukrainian officials as a deliberate act of provocation.
+The timing of the attack, coinciding with one of the most significant dates in the Christian calendar, was described by Ukrainian officials as a deliberate act of provocation.
+Pope Leo XIV, in his first Easter address from St. Peter's Square, made an impassioned appeal for global peace, directly calling on leaders to choose peace and condemning the violence of war.

 Background

 The war in Ukraine has entered its fourth year, with Russian forces continuing to launch large-scale aerial attacks on Ukrainian cities while ground fighting continues in the east of the country.
-The Easter period has traditionally been associated with calls for temporary ceasefires, and Ukraine had signalled its willingness to observe a pause in hostilities.
+The Easter period had been associated with calls for temporary ceasefires, and Ukraine had signalled its willingness to observe a pause in hostilities.
+A 32-hour Orthodox Easter truce was proposed and nominally agreed to by both sides, but it collapsed into a series of mutual accusations — Ukraine reported 2,299 ceasefire violations by Russia, while Moscow claimed nearly 2,000 breaches by Ukrainian forces.

 Key Developments